pymeasure/pymeasure/docs/tutorial/procedure.rst

     from pymeasure.experiment import Worker

-    worker = Worker(results, port=5888)
+    worker = Worker(results)

-The Worker publishes data and other run-time information onto the local network over a specific TCP port, 5888 in this case.
-Other Listener objects can tune in to the published information on that port, which allows our program to communicate across processes and threads easily.
+The Worker publishes data and other run-time information through specific queues, but can also publish this information over the local network on a specific TCP port (using the optional :python:`port` argument.
+Using TCP communication allows great flexibility for sharing information with Listener objects.
+Queues are used as the standard communication method because they preserve the data order, which is of critical importance to storing data accurately and reacting to the measurement status in order.

 Now we are ready to start the worker. ::